Figures of Speech

 Invective - an abusive or reproachful language used to express blame or censure (can sometimes be offensive).
 Examples are "are you chicken?", "why should she be interesting in you?", and "your so old, you must have taken your driving test on a dinosaur".
 Invectives can be just calling a psychiatrist a shrink, or an environmentalist a "tree hugger", or a civil servant a parasite.

 Kenning - is a type of circumlocution, using figurative language in place of a simple noun (and strongly linked to Old Norse poetry).
 "Couch potato" and "bookworm" are two common examples.
-An epithet is not a kenning because it does not involve a noun-noun replacement. i.e. the kenning book-worm is a noun-noun.
+An epithet is not a kenning because it does not involve a noun-noun replacement. i.e. book-worm is a kenning because the replacement is a noun-noun.
 Epithets create a contrast, e.g. calling water the "bane of fire", but a kenning creates a simile, e.g. "the sea is like a path for whales".
-Other examples are "sea-cloth" for sail, "battle-sweat" for blood, "breast-hoard" for heart, "petal-fall* for autumn, "word-hoard" for book, and "sky-candle" for the sun.
+Other examples are "sea-cloth" for sail, "battle-sweat" for blood, "breast-hoard" for heart, "petal-fall" for autumn, "word-hoard" for book, and "sky-candle" for the sun.

 Tautology - is about saying the same thing twice using nearly the same words, so its about repeating something again with words that are very similar.
 Examples abound, "bad writing lacks the quality of good writing", "we are one group, unified, standing together", "I'll do it later, at another time", and "this is deja vu all over again".

 I fully admit to covering this topic rather superficially, and here are a few links that will help anyone wanting to delve deeper into the subject.